+Furthermore, the monopole condensate is reduced in dense nuclear matter because the condensate is expelled by color electric fields; fluctuations of color electric fields are larger in the dense nuclear matter than those in hadrons.
+Then, we expect that the masses of the hadrons in the dense nuclear matter are smaller than those in vacuum.

 The chiralities of quarks are not conserved when they scatter with the monopoles.
-The fact gives rise to an important result in QGP produced by high energy heavy ion collisions.
+The fact gives rise to an important result in strong coupled QGP produced by high energy heavy ion collisions.
 It has recently been pointed out that chiral magnetic effects\cite{chiralmagnetic} can be seen in the plasma.
-The effects are caused by chiral imbalance (number of quarks with positive chirality minus number of quarks with negative chirality ) in the plasma.
+The effects are caused by chiral imbalance (the number of quarks with positive chirality minus the number of quarks with negative chirality ) in the plasma.
 The imbalance is produced in the early stage of the high energy heavy ion collisions.
 It is the stage of glasma decay.
 The imbalance is represented by chiral chemical potential $\mu_5$.
-The non zero chiral chemical potential $\mu_5\neq 0$ leads to electric currents parallel to magnetic fields produced in the ionized heavy ion collisions.
+The nonzero chiral chemical potential $\mu_5\neq 0$ leads to electric currents parallel to magnetic fields produced in the ionized heavy ion collisions.
 The magnitudes of the currents are proportional to $\mu_5$.
 It is called as chiral magnetic effect.
 In QGP with temperatures near the crossover at which quark-hadron phase transition takes place, the monopoles have been shown\cite{heavy} to be dominant components of the plasma.
 Then, the chiral imbalance $\mu_5\neq 0$ is washed out by the monopoles.
-That is, $\mu_5=0$.
-Therefore, we can not see the chiral magnetic effects; the chiral imbalance vanishes in the monopole dominant phase of the QGP.
+That is, it is realized that $\mu_5=0$.
+Therefore, the chiral magnetic effects cannot be observed; the chiral imbalance vanishes in the monopole dominant phase of the QGP.